VonHeikemen/devlog/content/tools/manage-neovim-lsp-client-without-plugins.md

 So what's the missing piece that would make this usable in a project?
 An autocommand.
 We need to tell neovim we want to attach the server to a buffer everytime we open a new file of a specific filetype.

-We need to define a function like this.

 ```lua
 local filetypes = {
   'typescript',